 If weekly sessions don't fit your life, or if you're ready to move through something specific without the stop-and-start pace, an EMDR Therapy Intensive may be the right fit.
 Instead of 50-minute weekly appointments, we work together for focused 3-hour sessions within a condensed timeframe, allowing for deeper, uninterrupted processing.

-For those who need to go even further, KA-EMDR (Ketamine-Assisted EMDR) combines EMDR with a low dose of prescribed ketamine to reduce emotional resistance and make deeper material more accessible — with less overwhelm.
+For those who need to go even further, Ketamine Assisted EMDR Therapy combines EMDR with a low dose of prescribed ketamine to reduce emotional resistance and make deeper material more accessible — with less overwhelm.
 It's especially effective for complex trauma or when traditional approaches have hit a wall.

 What Exactly Is Included In An EMDR Therapy Intensive?